momentohq/.github/profile/README.md

 - _For specific guides on integrating with AWS Lambda or other systems_, look to the [Guides](https://docs.momentohq.com/docs/guides) section.

 - _If you want an in-depth tutorial of Momento in action_, look to our walkthrough on [adding a cache to a serverless application](https://docs.momentohq.com/docs/serverless-cache-walkthrough).

+- _Read about stories to help supercharge your databases and applications on our [blog](https://www.gomomento.com/blog).